vyshukasu/paragraph-summarizer/README.md

 ---

-# Question-Answering Model with Gradio
+# Question-Answering Model and image summarization with Gradio

 This project uses a pre-trained `DistilBERT` model from Hugging Face's Transformers library to perform question-answering based on a given context.
 The user can input a context and a question, and the model will provide the answer.
 The web interface is built using **Gradio**.